ClaudiaLapalme/concoordinates/README.md

 2. Open the Selenium IDE
 3. Click `Open an existing project`
 4. Open `src/gui-tests/gui-tests.side`
+5. Have the application running locally through the entirety of the system testing phase
-5. Run tests either individually or as a suite
+6. Run tests either individually or as a suite